leanprover/lean4/doc/lean3changes.md

 the runtime used to execute Lean programs guarantees that an array cannot have more than 2^64 (2^32) elements in a 64-bit (32-bit) machine.
 We can take advantage of this fact to provide a more efficient implementation for array functions.
 However, the efficient version would not be very useful if it can only be used in unsafe code.
-Thus, Lean 4 provides the attribute `@[implementedBy functionName]`.
+Thus, Lean 4 provides the attribute `@[implemented_by functionName]`.
 The idea is to provide an unsafe (and potentially more efficient) version of a safe definition or constant.
-The function `f` at the attribute `@[implementedBy f]` is very similar to an extern/foreign function, the key difference is that it is implemented in Lean itself.
-Again, the logical soundness of the system cannot be compromised by using the attribute `implementedBy`, but if the implementation is incorrect your program may crash at runtime.
+The function `f` at the attribute `@[implemented_by f]` is very similar to an extern/foreign function, the key difference is that it is implemented in Lean itself.
+Again, the logical soundness of the system cannot be compromised by using the attribute `implemented_by`, but if the implementation is incorrect your program may crash at runtime.
 In the following example, we define `withPtrUnsafe a k h` which executes `k` using the memory address where `a` is stored in memory.
 The argument `h` is proof that `k` is a constant function.
 Then, we "seal" this unsafe implementation at `withPtr`.
 The proof `h`